We started Happy Campers out of our love for wellness and happiness.

 For us, it makes all the sense in the world that our own health is intertwined with the health of our planet and the environment around us.

-Our commitment to Sustainability begins with a plan to go PLASTIC FREE by end of 2021.
+Our commitment to Sustainability begins with a plan to go PLASTIC-NEUTRAL by end of 2021.

 Happy Campers is a part of the Impact Collective.
 This means that for every loaf sold, we offset its environmental impact by reclaiming 50% of its packaging (in weight) from ocean-bound plastic.
 Our goal is to reclaim the full 100% and thus become plastic-neutral by the end of 2021.
 We achieve this through Impact Collective, where we join a group of other forward-thinking brands.
 Together, we invest in certified community plastic collection projects in the areas of the world most impacted by plastic pollution due to ocean currents – Haiti, Indonesia, the Philippines and India.